-Each battery bank is isolated using a single selector switch (Fig. 7.2) which is a double pole switch and located at the end of the chart seat.
+Each battery bank has a battery selector switch (Fig. 7.2) located under the chart table.

+The selector switches are marked as to which battery they control.
 Turning the selector switch to the Off position turns power off to the respective circuits, likewise, the On position turns power on.